NewYorkCityCouncil/heat_map/README.md

 This script takes the mean temperature raster that we created in GEE, and processes it for the final map.
 To get the final product we take the following steps:

 -   crop to be only the NYC area, removing water area
--   convert to Kelvin using the scale and offset parameters provided in the GEE [data dictionary]((https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC08_C02_T1_L2))
+-   convert to Kelvin using the scale and offset parameters provided in the GEE [data dictionary]((https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC08_C02_T1_L2).
+The raw data provided by GEE are not in Kelvin, and the data must first be scaled, then offset to get the data in the correct range.
 -   convert to Farenheit
 -   figure out what the overall mean over all of NYC is and subtract it from all pixels.
 From here on we are dealing with a "deviation from the mean" measure rather than raw Farenheit.
 Instead it represents the difference (still in farenheit) from the city average.